IASTATE-May1319/test-projects/README.md

 	}

 So in this example, the flow from method `test()` to `performTest(@NonNull String a)` would not be caught.
 This is because the type jAtlas sees for `notInitialized` is not `org.eclipse.jdt.core.dom.NullLiteral`, but is something else.

+* Another limitation it currently has is that once it finds a flow from `null` to the sink node, it stops looking.
+Therefore, it will only display at most one offense.

 ## Running this Solution ##